When to visit

 What could be better than a sandwich on bread freshly baked in-house every day!
 La Pétrie is a great place for a light meal or just a good cup of coffee.
 The bakery offers a wide variety of breads and pastries baked with unbleached organic flour, as well as a breakfast and lunch menu of fresh salads, soups and sandwiches.
 The friendly, colourful decor even includes a kids' play area.

-Open Wednesday-Saturday from 7 a.m. to 4 p.m., with additional hours in summer.
+Open Tuesday-Saturday from 7 a.m. to 3 p.m.
+Extended opening hours during summer.

 POISSONNERIE DU PÊCHEUR ($$)